Brian Conklin: Fourth stint in Puerto Rico (2021)

 In June 2021, Conklin joined Indios de Mayagüez of the Baloncesto Superior Nacional, returning to the team for a second stint.
 He averaged 14.2 points, 5.5 rebounds, and 1.8 assists per game.

 Semt77 Yalovaspor (2021)

 On October 5, 2021, Conklin signed with Semt77 Yalovaspor of the Basketball Super League.
 He played 11 games between October 10 and December 19.

 FC Porto (2022–2023)

 On September 24, 2022, Conklin signed with FC Porto of the Liga Portuguesa de Basquetebol.

 Mexico (2023)

 Between August and November 2023, Conklin played for Panteras de Aguascalientes of the Mexican LNBP.

 In December 2023, Conklin had a two-game stint with Mexican team Halcones de Xalapa in the Basketball Champions League Americas.

 Japan (2024)

 On January 9, 2024, Conklin signed with the Ibaraki Robots of the Japanese B.League.
-He appeared in one game for Ibaraki on January 27 before leaving the team.
+He appeared in his one and only game for Ibaraki on January 27.